midas-network/covid19-smh-research/model-output/README.md

 No additional columns are allowed.

-Each row in the file is a specific type for a scenario for a location on a particular date for a particular target.
+Each row in the file is a specific type for a scenario, a location, a race/ethnicity on a particular date for a particular target.

 #### Column format